-It is vitally important to correctly fit the gudgeon pin circlip and a little extra care and time should be devoted to the simple but most important operation.
-Apply a little oil to the gudgeon pin and bosses in the piston.
-Place the piston over the connecting rod with the split in the skirt facing the front of the machine.
-(The piston crown is marked F).
-With round nosed pliers introduce the circlip into its groove with a rotary motion, then verify that the circlip is properly located.
+It is vitally important to correctly locate the gudgeon pin circlip, and a little extra care and time should be devoted to this most simple and important operation.
+Use roundnosed pliers to introduce the circlip into its groove, using a rotary motion then verify that the circlip is correctly located.